Camp Hill accepts resignation of Police Chief Douglas Hockenberry

-CUMBERLAND COUNTY, Pa. — Camp Hill Borough Council has accepted the resignation of Police Chief Douglas Hockenberry, according to FOX43’s Felix Rodrigues Lima.
+CAMP HILL, Pa. - Borough Council Tuesday night accepted the resignation of Police Chief Douglas Hockenberry.

+Hockenberry's seat at the council table was noticeably vacant Tuesday, perhaps foreshadowing the chief's impending resignation.

+Council took public comment for about 45 minutes Tuesday, which was divided between those who wanted Hockenberry removed and those who wanted him to stay on the force.

 Hockenberry was charged with driving under the influence, disregarding a traffic lane, careless driving and failure to notify police of a crash on November 27 following an alcohol-related crash earlier that month.